hynek/svcs/docs/integrations/fastapi.md

 However, FastAPI merges the application lifespan state with all its routers' lifespan states into one mapping that becomes `request.state`.
 Therefore, you **can't** have per-router scoped registries.
+{func}`svcs.fastapi.get_registry` follows the same precedence and returns the same registry that the requests receive.
 :::

 ::: {seealso}